peri4n/vagrant-ldap/README.md

 Depending on the vagrant-box version you are downloading, you might have to upgrade to VirtualBox 5.1.6.
 There was a problem with version box v2.3.0 failing with VirtualBox below version 5.1.6

-## Query the LDAP servers as admin
+## Using the LDAP servers as admin

-You can query the EU server like:
+You can query the EU server as an admin with:

 `ldapsearch -x -H ldap://localhost:3891 -b dc=eu,dc=company,dc=example -D cn=admin,dc=eu,dc=company,dc=example -w 1234`

 `ldapsearch -x -H ldap://localhost:3892 -b dc=eu,dc=company,dc=example -D cn=admin,dc=eu,dc=company,dc=example -w 1234`

-Note, the only difference between the users on these servers are the email adresses.
-Every username and group that is present on eu1 is also present in eu2.

 APAC and US are structured accordingly: